The Soldier's Details

 John suffered from malaria, cholera and malnutrition.
 After many years of use and abuse and out of touch with everyone he was finally released on 30 September 1945 and arrived in Fremantle on IO October l945 and discharged on 7 December.
 Imagine the relief of his family not having heard from John for such a long time when finally a telegram arrived about a month after the war finished saying that he was alive.
 What a celebration – a true survivor.

-After the war. with health slowly improving. things gradually got back to near normal on the farm he shared with his brothers.
+After the war, with his health slowly improving, things gradually got back to near normal on the farm he shared with his brothers.
 As years went by with John retaining his own piece of property he went on to become a very successful farmer.
 He also applied for officer of the school but was refused because of lack of education.

 John finally met his soul mate.
 Betty from Moulyinning and after a fairly lengthy courtship, or it seemed that way to Lloydy, Tige and myself who had to sit around waiting for them to say their goodbyes after dances etc. when we went to Mouly and Kukerin.
 The marriage finally took place in I949, the union produced three children ‐ Harvey, Beau and Treena.
 They now have eight grandchildren all of who have brought great joy to their lives.